aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/4-sns-notification.md

 So, to get this to work, we will:
 * reuse the lambda function we created earlier
-* add a trigger to let Amazon SNS service to invoke our lambda function
+* add a trigger to let Amazon SNS service invoke our lambda function
 * modify the code to support SNS notification
 * test it out